 Rojava has exceeded our expectations.
 Right from the start we were struck by the dedication, organization, and intelligence of the side we have joined.
 Our month at the academy was amazing, a holistic revolutionary education course that starts at the beginning of human civilization, given by total characters.
 We have faith that the ideology is real, though the war hampers a lot of progress.
 Western supporters have a tendency to over-idealize the system, which leads some volunteers to have crazy expectations, for instance American anarchists have claimed that the police have been abolished here and the economy is a network of communes.
 The truth is the police have been socialized: there's a women's police force and women's courts and laws, and a local street by street system that polices their immediate community without resorting to criminalizing people as much as possible.
 Amazing.
 There are several important commune pilot schemes too, but they are not the whole economy.
 We are socialists though, so we are more reassured that the system we find does make sense according to what we understand as possible, than to find insane ideological projects have squeezed out reality.

 The name of your unit pays homage to deceased RMT leader Bob Crow.
 Why did you choose to name the unit after him?

 Rather than working in partnership for a better deal from their employers, Bob believed that working people can and should be in control of the world they create.
-For that they called him "a dinosaur".
+For that they called him "a dinosaur."
 Well dinosaurs roamed the earth.
 Normal people can do incredible things if they work together, just like Bob's life and his leadership of the RMT union showed.
 We have to get over this idea that we're not qualified, not allowed to get involved in politics.
-Some sad cases online tried to criticise us for not being former professional soldiers when that's our whole point – we're normal people playing our little part in something big.
+Some sad cases online tried to criticize us for not being former professional soldiers when that's our whole point—we're normal people playing our little part in something big.
 Just like every trade unionist is.
-The better organised we are against the elite, the better this planet will be, be it on the shop floor or on the battlefield.
+The better organized we are against the elite, the better this planet will be, be it on the shop floor or on the battlefield.